Code-Institute-Submissions/bw-ci-milestone2/README.md

 ## User Stories

 * User 1 - As a movie enthusiast I want to be able to search all types of movies in one place ('Search bar at central position on the website')
-* User 2 - I want to be able to find out as much detail about a movie/tv show as possible without leaving the site. ('More Info modals')
+* User 2 - I want to be able to find out as much detail about a movie/tv show as possible without leaving the site.
+(Accomplished by More Info modals that display additional info')
-* User 3 - As a casual viewer I want to get a quick recommendation on what to watch based on other peoples opinions
+* User 3 - As a casual viewer I want to get a quick recommendation on what to watch based on other peoples opinions.
+(Accomplished by having Featured movie container as a focal point on the website)
+* User 4 -  as a more demanding user I want to be able to watch trailers for movie (Accomplished by including trailers in modals and in featured)

 ## Wireframes